Skip to content

 Use Technology

 Although not strictly a step in the reporting process, it might be valuable for companies to consider using an appropriate ESG reporting solution.
-When they do, they’ll:
+With 58% of organizations already exploring new technology to enhance their ESG reporting capabilities, the need for action is undeniable.

 • Speed up the ESG reporting process.
 With the right ESG solution, companies will be able to manage their ESG reporting quickly, securely, and efficiently.
 As such, they’ll be able to identify the stakeholders that will be involved in each part of the report easier, and they’ll be able to define the data flow of the information the report is based on.